10

 Address: Coordinates: 41.4541930, -112.0589120

-To get to the Range (which is located west of Interstate-15 in Perry City):
+To get to the range (located west of Interstate 15 in Perry City):

 Ranges you can shoot: 25 – 1000 yards